 Requirements to Calculate: Workout moving duration, distance, user threshold speed for swim (entered in speed zones)

-Accuracy Level: hrTSS is in Beta, and we have so far discovered that it is quite accurate with steady state effort workouts, but is less accurate for workouts with highly fluctuating efforts. hrTSS will only be used if there is not enough data to calculate TSS, rTSS, or sTSS, and the below requirements to calculate are met.
+Accuracy Level: hrTSS is quite accurate with steady state effort workouts, but is less accurate for workouts with highly fluctuating efforts. hrTSS will only be used if there is not enough data to calculate TSS, rTSS, or sTSS, and the below requirements to calculate are met.